SphericalSector/FakeMii/README.md

 This is usually done with `hostapd`.
 An overview of the tool can be found [here](https://wiki.archlinux.org/index.php/Software_access_point)

-Thanks to cell9 of #3dsdev for giving me his own server script
+Thanks to cell9 of #3dsdev for providing his own server script